PauliusAleks/lagalt-server/README.md

  * Microsoft.VisualStudio.Web.CodeGeneration.Design (6.0.12)
  * Swashbuckle.AspNetCore (6.5.0)

-4. Then add the connection string to your appsetting.json file.
+4. Add the connection string to your appsetting.json file.
-5. To set the user secrets for keycloak run these commands:
-                               <-------------------------------Noen som kan kommandoene?

-6. As for the database creation, run the following commands in the nuget package manager console:
+5. To set up a database, run the following commands in the nuget package manager console:
  * add-migration <name-of-the-initial-migration>
  * update-database